St Nicholas Cole Abbey: Exterior

 The church is a stone box with quoins.
 Some medieval work remains in the south and west walls, the latter of which is of brick and rubble.
 On top of the body of the church is a balustrade.
 The windows are arched with square brackets – a favourite device of Wren.

 On the northwestern corner of the church is a square tower surmounted by a lead spire in the shape of an upside down octagonal trumpet.
 On each corner of the tower is a small flaming urn.
 The spire has two rows of lunettes and a small balcony near the top, resembling a crow's nest.
 At the very top is a vane in the shape of a three-masted barque in the round.
 This came from St Michael Queenhithe (demolished 1876), and was added to the spire in 1962.
 The pre-War vane was in the shape of a pennant with 4 "S" shapes back to back.

-The tower is 135 feet tall and contains one bell.
+The tower is 135 ft tall and contains one bell.